byuflowlab/Aeroelasticity.jl/docs/src/examples.md

 For the aerodynamics, we use a lifting line model which is capable of using a variety of 2D models to model section lift and moment coefficients.
 While this type of aerodynamic model is likely inappropriate for this wing due to the wing's low aspect ratio, we use it so that we can obtain a better comparison between our results and the results of other aeroelastic analyses of the Goland wing performed with lifting line aerodynamics.

 ```@example goland-stability
-using AerostructuralDynamics, GXBeam, NLsolve, LinearAlgebra
+using AerostructuralDynamics, GXBeam, DifferentialEquations, LinearAlgebra

 # discretization
-N = 8 # number of elements
+N = 4 # number of elements

 # geometric properties
 span = 6.096 # m (20 ft span)